outdoorCoding/outdoorCoding/README.md

 - 🛰️ Most of my work centers around remote sensing and machine learning
-- 👨‍💻 I will be adding some RS/ML-centric projects soon, stay tuned!
+- 👨‍💻 I will be adding some RS/ML-centric example projects soon